jashmenn/cryptocurrencies-in-four-words/README.md

 > This list describes cryptocurrencies.
 Each gets four words.
 There are many.
 >
 > Some are landmarks.
 Some are scams.
-Hopefully this helps you.
+Hopefully this provides orientation.

 The full list: